Public booklist

 Literary fiction.

-I have read and loved The Overstory, Bewilderment, Generosity, and Playground.
+I have read and loved The Overstory, Bewilderment, Generosity, Playground, Orfeo, and Galatea 2.2.

 House of Leaves